krhancoc/swarming/README.md

 ```
 This will create a basic swarm with 1 manager and 2 workers.
 Workers are systems that can only be as well... workers.
 They do not particpate in the Elective processes or belong to the "Quorum".
 I would highly suggest those to look at the [Raft Algorithm](https://raft.github.io/) which runs the Docker swarm.
 Its quite an easy read and the Algorithm itself was designed for understandability.

-## Discovery Services -- A Development common swarm.
+## Discovery Services -- A Development Swarm.
 I have been experimenting with the discovery services offered by the new internal swarm for a bit now and found it quite amazing and easy to use.
 Find information [here](https://docs.docker.com/docker-cloud/apps/service-links/#using-service-links-for-service-discovery).

-But in terms of a dev environment one could possibly start a swarm of VM's in the cloud or wherever you'd like (using docker-machine and your cloud provider as a driver).
+But in terms of a dev environment one could possibly start a swarm of VM's in the cloud or wherever you'd like ([using docker-machine and your cloud provider as a driver](https://docs.docker.com/machine/reference/create/#accessing-driver-specific-flags-in-the-help-text)).
 They could then add their own developer machine to this swarm as a worker, then can use things like basic compose files deploy your in development applications into the network of the swarm but only on your machine.
 Why?
 Service Discovery!
 By plugging into the service discovery of the swarm you can immediatly have access to the other services within the swarm without having to deploy or set them up yourself.

 ### Notes for this idea
 #### Docker for Mac/Windows